Skip advert

 We reckon it’s BYD’s best interior so far, too.
 You feel a bit higher up than in rivals like the Hyundai Ioniq 5 and Kia EV6, in a driving position that should suit most buyers and gives a clear view of the screen ahead.

-The quality of finishes and materials impresses too, with a step up in build quality and a large fixed glass roof that bathes the interior with light.
+The quality of finishes and materials impresses for the most part, with a step up in build quality and a large fixed glass roof that bathes the interior with light.
 Fear not, there’s also a sun shade for hot summer days so it won’t turn into an oven.
+It’s not perfect though – we wish that more of the areas you frequently touch, such as the door handles, were of higher quality, because they feel a bit flimsy.

 Is the BYD Sealion 7 infotainment and navigation system easy to use?